kyleu/pftest/doc/technology.md

 [14]: https://github.com/kirsle/configdir "Provides access to OS-specific directories"
 [15]: https://github.com/pkg/errors "Errors with stack traces and detailed logging"
 [16]: https://github.com/prometheus/client_golang "Metrics for all aspects of the system"
+[17]: https://github.com/samber/lo "Functional programming conveniences, used everywhere"
-[17]: https://go.opentelemetry.io/otel "Telemetry for full system tracing"
+[18]: https://go.opentelemetry.io/otel "Telemetry for full system tracing"
-[18]: https://github.com/jmoiron/sqlx "Provides enhancements to the stdlib's sql package, super handy"
+[19]: https://github.com/jmoiron/sqlx "Provides enhancements to the stdlib's sql package, super handy"
-[19]: https://github.com/jackc/pgx "Handles (most of) the crazy types that PostgreSQL supports"
+[20]: https://github.com/jackc/pgx "Handles (most of) the crazy types that PostgreSQL supports"
-[20]: https://github.com/go-sql-driver/mysql "The Golang MySQL driver, does what it says on the tin"
+[21]: https://github.com/go-sql-driver/mysql "The Golang MySQL driver, does what it says on the tin"
-[21]: https://modernc.org/sqlite "A version of SQLite that was compiled to Go by a machine"
+[22]: https://modernc.org/sqlite "A version of SQLite that was compiled to Go by a machine"
-[22]: https://github.com/yonaskolb/XcodeGen "Generates messy iOS XCode projects"
+[23]: https://github.com/yonaskolb/XcodeGen "Generates messy iOS XCode projects"